 - Don’t forget to pack a pair of lightweight and comfortable travel walking shoes.
 I (Sarah) have always packed these shoes by Columbia, Skechers and Reef.
 Kris prefers wearing these shoes by Merrell and Sanuk.

-- It’s easy to get turned around or lost in any new city!
+- It’s easy to get turned around or lost in any new place!
 Be sure to have a good guidebook prior to arriving in Piran.

 - We think travel insurance is essential!
 If you haven’t already obtained travel insurance for your trip, travel protected with World Nomads.